twodeadgirls/twodeadgirls.github.io/aboutme.md

 <br  />
 <p>
 <strong>Artist Statement</strong>
-<p>I'm a graduate student studying social psychology with the long term goal of developing a practice using wilderness and visual art therapy.
+<p>I'm a graduate student studying social psychology with the long term goal of developing a practice using wilderness therapy.
-  My artistic passion is documentary photography, I'm particularly interested in how landscapes influences social judgment, motivation, and behavior.
-I use photography and film to document cultural landscapes and the resultant physical form.
-And to document how social goals and political attitudes can be influenced by satisfaction of the underlying physical-level experience of ethnically segregated landscapes.
+  My artistic passion is documentary photography, and I use this medium to document how landscapes influence social judgment, motivation, and behavior.
+An understanding of cultural landscapes and the resultant physical form can determine how social goals and political attitudes are influenced by the underlying physical-level experience.
+  Specifically I am interested in researching ethnically segregated communities by investigating interactions between intrapersonal processes (e.g., emotion, social cognition, motivation, attitudes, and belief systems) and social behavior (e.g., persuasion, communication, decision making, stereotyping, political behavior, health behavior, and intergroup cooperation or conflict) in the American South.

   <p>I am a self-taught photographer, introduced to the medium while in graduate school and studying the works of <a href="https://en.wikipedia.org/wiki/J._B._Jackson">J.B.
 Jackson</a>.
 I believe photography and drawings of landscapes reveal how physical form (our built environment) is driven by culture as well as reveal the influence resultant form has on inhabitants.